AmulSharma12/MongoDB/readme.md

 ### ⭐ Logical Operators

-- $and - both condition should be true then it will return the document.
+- $or- both condition should be true then it will return the document.
   - $and: [condition1 , condition2]

 ```sh